 Every week, Mayo Clinic microbiologist Bobbi Pritt, M.D., posts a new Parasite Wonders case.
-This week's case features the following objects that were seen in a wet mount of a concentrated stool specimen.
-The specimen was obtained from a West African baboon, but this finding may also be seen in human stool specimens.
+This week's case features objects seen in a human stool specimen and measure approximately 80 micrometers in length.
 What's the identification?